slopezpereyra/khwarizmi/README.md

 Oh, it's like reading a poem...
 But how did I managed to do that?

-Well, this library works in a similar way an interpreter does.
-Its singularity is that what it interprets is a special kind of language: **algebra**.

-Because algebraic properties can be represented as attributes of a thing far more consistently than as mere functional information, equations are treated as objects.
-Allowing you to treat your equations as instances of an algebraic class, it essentially lets you cast, from a simple string, a rich mathematical object with its own unique properties and methods, and operate with it afterwards.
+Well, because algebraic properties can be represented as attributes of a thing far more consistently than as mere functional information, equations are treated as objects.
+Allowing you to treat your equations as instances of an algebraic class, this library essentially lets you cast, from a simple string, a rich mathematical object with its own unique properties and methods, and operate with it afterwards.

-Did I mention it all feels as beautiful as a fricking poem?
+It's efficient, it's easy and it's beautiful.

+## What else can I do with it?

+There are **tons of things** you can manage to easily pull off with khwarizmi.
+What khwarizmi does best is working with **linear equations**; refactoring, solving and graphing them can be easily done.
+Apart from linear equations, you can work with **standard and quadratic equations** and even **solve and graph systems of equations**.

+On the Wiki you'll find reference pages from khwarizmi's modules.
+Refer ot its pages for more information, or dive into /docs/sample_code.md to see some examples of how khwarizmi actually looks like.

 ## Requirements